pranaysuri92/W205/exercise_2/extweetwordcount/Readme.txt

 creating table: CREATE TABLE tweetwordcount (word TEXT PRIMARY KEY NOT NULL, count INT NOT NULL);

+This can also be done by running hello-stream-twitter.py in the exercise_2 folder

 Step 2: Run code

 cd extweetwordcount